tus/tus-js-client/README.md

 * `metadata = {}`: an object with string values used as additional meta data which will be passed along to the server when (and only when) creating a new upload.
 Can be used for filenames, file types etc.
+* `uploadUrl = null`: a URL which will be used to directly attempt a resume without generating the fingerprint and looking it up before.
+If this attempt fails it will fall back to creating a new upload using the URL specified in `endpoint`.

 ### new tus.Upload(file, options)